Residents in Charleston avoid extractions and save teeth with root canal treatment

 Root canals are designed to remove bacteria, prevent reinfection, and save the tooth.
 Saving the tooth is always preferred to extraction, because teeth help to support facial structure and appearance, and allow the ability to chew food and pronounce words properly.

 By seeking root canal treatment in the Charleston area, you also avoid costly and complex procedures to replace teeth, such as dental implant-supported crowns and dentures.
-Call (843)751 4262 to schedule an appointment at Mouth Carolina Dentistry.
+Call (843)751 4262 to schedule an appointment at Mouth Carolina Dentistry, PA.
 Don’t delay getting the treatment you need to look and feel better.Back to Root Canals Page